-Outputs NIL if <position> does not contain something that can be touched.
+Outputs NIL if observed on the contain something that can be touched.
 Otherwise it outputs an atom describing the touchable object, e.g. BORDER or OBSTACLE.
 Typical use is: TOUCH FRONT.

 OBSTRUCT <square>

 Puts an obstacle at <square>.
 Germs cannot move onto squares with obstacles.